FederatedTrust: A Solution for Trustworthy Federated Learning: Introduction

-Trustworthy AI is an emerging concept towards RAI that embraces several existing terms such as explainable AI (XAI)~\cite{explainable_dl}, ethical AI~\cite{ethical_ai}, robust AI~\cite{marcus2020next}, or fair AI~\cite{fair_ai}, among others.
-In 2019, the European Commission published the ethics guidelines for AI with high-level foundations, principles, and requirements that AI systems should fulfill to be trustworthy~\cite{eu_guidelines}.
+Trustworthy AI is an emerging concept towards RAI that embraces several existing terms such as explainable AI (XAI)~[6], ethical AI~[7], robust AI~[8], or fair AI~[9], among others{Trustworthy AI is an emerging concept towards RAI that embraces several existing terms such as explainable AI (XAI), ethical AI, robust AI, or fair AI, among others \cite{trustworthy_ai_from_principles_to_practice}}.
+In 2019, the European Commission published the ethics guidelines for AI{2021, the European Commission proposed the AI Act \cite{madiega2021artificial}} with high-level foundations, principles, and requirements that AI systems should fulfill to be trustworthy~\cite{eu_guidelines}.
 According to these guidelines, three main foundations should be met throughout the AI system life cycle.
 First, AI should be lawful and comply with existing regulations.
 Second, it should ensure adherence to ethical principles.
 Last but not least, AI should be robust from technical and social perspectives.
 Under these three foundations, respect for human autonomy, prevention of harm, fairness, and explainability are four ethical principles that must be respected by trustworthy AI systems.
 Finally, the European Commission translated these principles into the following seven requirements to achieve trustworthy AI: i) human agency and oversight, ii) technical robustness and safety, iii) privacy and data governance, iv) transparency, v) diversity, non-discrimination, and fairness, vi) societal and environmental wellbeing, and vii) accountability.
 In parallel to the European Commission, researchers have also developed specific approaches and techniques that AI systems should adopt to be trustworthy.
 In this context, the systematic reviews on Trustworthy AI conducted in \cite{trustworthy_ai_pillars, trustworthy_ai_from_principles_to_practice} identified robustness, privacy, fairness, explainability, and accountability as the five key pillars of trustworthy AI.